HL7/davinci-crd/input/pagecontent/hooks.md

 This hook will fire at some point after (possibly well after) the [order-sign](#order-sign) hook fires.
 It only passes the patient id, order id, performer, and (optionally) the Task that describes the fulfillment request as part of the context.
 This specification does not require use of the Task resource.

 This hook allows multiple resource types to be present.
-Resources provided could all be the same type or be a mixture of types.
-Coverage requirements **SHOULD** be limited only to those resources that are included in the `dispatchedOrders` context, though the content of other resources **SHOULD** also be considered before making recommendations about what additional actions are necessary.
-(I.e. do not recommend an action if there's already an order to perform that action.)
+Resources provided could all be the same type or be a mixture of types.  §hook-24^crd-server^processing:Coverage requirements **SHOULD** be limited only to those resources that are included in the `dispatchedOrders` context, though the content of other resources **SHOULD** also be considered before making recommendations about what additional actions are necessary.§  (I.e. do not recommend an action if there's already an order to perform that action.)

 The different relevant resource types are as follows (support can vary between clients):